TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided

 \subsubsection{Knowledge Validation}

 With the generated scenario representation in the knowledge extraction, we then validate whether the extracted knowledge and generated scenario representation are correct.
-Inspired by the concept of self-consistency prompting~\cite{DBLP:conf/iclr/0002WSLCNCZ23}, we construct the prompt as displayed in Table~\ref{tab:prompt_knowledge_revision} to guide the LLM to verify whether extracted component elements in the draft scenario representation align with the input traffic rule.
+Recent works~\cite{miao2023selfcheck, helbling2023llm, manakul2023selfcheckgpt} found that LLM has the ability to self-check whether its output is correct and consistent with the given inputs.
+Therefore, we construct the prompt as displayed in Table~\ref{tab:prompt_knowledge_revision} to guide the LLM to verify whether the extracted component elements in the draft scenario representation align with the input traffic rule.
 In cases of inconsistency, the LLM is directed to make revisions and generate a validated scenario representation.